 There are many known benefits from regular yoga practice, but one that I haven’t discussed so far is oral and dental health.
 If you think about it, it makes perfect sense.
-Many people turn to yoga because of a stressful lifestyle — because they have tense muscles and a host of other negative symptoms.
+Many people turn to yoga and yoga books because of a stressful lifestyle — because they have tense muscles and a host of other negative symptoms.
 If this is you, the chances are you are familiar with having a tense jaw, headaches, dry mouth and clenching or grinding your teeth at night.
 I definitely am!
 The good news is, yoga can help alleviate stress and its effects, resulting in better overall and oral health.
 Today I’d like to explore how yoga and oral health go hand and hand.

 What Stress Really Does to Your Mouth

 Tension in your jaw muscles can cause pinching in the articulation and grinding at night.
 Clenching and grinding cause your teeth to wear down over time, which can lead to sensitivity, nerve damage, receding gums, and tooth decay.
 It can go as far as making your jaw bone move and become misaligned.
 Another effect of stress is dry mouth, which can result in bad breath — a possible cause of cavities and periodontal diseases.

 Suffering from stress over an extended period means you’ll have an abnormally high level of cortisol (the stress hormone) which weakens the immune system.
 Pair that with halitosis and you’ve got yourself the ideal conditions for bacteria to invade your mouth and cause gum diseases.
 Ultimately, stress could contribute to tooth loss.
 Thankfully, a healthier approach to your work-life balance and yoga can help.